jacosta13/language-recognize/README.md

 - The `notebooks` directory contains Jupyter notebooks for data exploration and model development.
 - The `data-preparation` directory contains scripts and utilities to prepare the dataset for the models.
+- The `service` directory contains the code for running and deploying the model as an HTTP API.

 ## Bucket Organization
 The S3 bucket of the project is organized as follows: